mchuang484/my-portfolio/README.md

-# my-portfolio
+# Michael Chuang's Portfolio

-This si my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.